EMCL-Research-ITSecLab/ctf-watcher/README.md

 Grafana:  [Grafana Website](https://grafana.com/)

-Complete setup on one system:
+## Complete setup on one system:
 ```
 Todo
 ```

-Manual setup
+## Manual setup:

+Set up the components on the same or different systems

 1) Install and set up Wazuh Manager:
 ```